Novak Djokovic wins his 23rd Grand Slam title by beating Casper Ruud in the French Open final

 As Djokovic reeled off 12 of the last 13 points to end things, dropping onto his back with limbs spread wide at the finish, the shouts of his name were thunderous.

 The preferred method of saluting Ruud?
-Drawn-out, monotone pronouuncements of his last name — “Ruuuuuuuuuud” — that sounded as if it were booing, which, of course, it was not.
+Drawn-out, monotone pronouncements of his last name — “Ruuuuuuuuuud” — that sounded as if it were booing, which, of course, it was not.

 At first, Ruud seemed to do whatever he could to test Djokovic’s forehand, the weaker side.
 It paid off early, when Djokovic kept missing that stroke — into the net, wide, long — then made a different sort of mistake, shanking an overhead from near the net way beyond the opposite baseline to get broken and trail 2-0.